 30. Watch a movie at the Open Air Cinema at Kamari

-Obviously if you are not from Greece you don’t actually know that open air cinemas are a thing.
-It’s a big thing!
-We actually call them “Summer Cinemas” in greek because they actually operate from May till September.
-This is where I have spent most of my Saturday’s summer nights as a kid growing in Greece… The Open Air Cinema at Kamari is one of the best and most famous ones in Greece and it is a great night out.
-There is even a bar inside the cinema so you can get a glass of Santorini wine and drink it along with some nibbles under the stars, watching a movie!
+The Open Air Cinema at Kamari is one of Greece’s best and most famous, and it is a great night out.
+There is even a bar inside the cinema where you can get a glass of Santorini wine and drink it with some nibbles under the stars while watching a movie!
 Happy Days!
 Movies are always in English original audio with Greek subtitles.
 The doors open at 20:30 and the movie starts at 21:30.

-- How To Get To Kamari Open Air Cinema: The cinema itself is on the main road from Fira to Kamari and you can either take the local bus (there is a bus stop outside of the cinema) or you can drive there.
-It’s 15 mins drive from Fira on your right hand side as you go towards Kamari.
+BE CAREFUL, THOUGH: Kamari Open Air Cinema is only open in June, July, August, and September.
+It then shuts down for the winter.- How to Get to Kamari Open Air Cinema: The cinema is on the main road from Fira to Kamari.
+You can either take the local bus (there is a bus stop outside the cinema) or drive there.
+It’s a 15-minute drive from Fira on your right-hand side as you go towards Kamari.

 - Kamari Open Air Cinema on Google Maps

-31. Eat at the Mezzo Restaurant at Imerovigli
+31. Eat at the Mezzo Restaurant in Imerovigli

 - Mezzo Restaurant on Google Maps